facebookresearch/LeViT/README.md

 ```

 ## Evaluation
-To evaluate a pre-trained DeiT-base on ImageNet val with a single GPU run:
+To evaluate a pre-trained LeViT-256 model on ImageNet val with a single GPU run:
 ```
 python main.py --eval --resume https://dl.fbaipublicfiles.com/levit/.... --data-path /path/to/imagenet
 ```